selvaraj9k/ubuntu-installation/README.md

 The download is an .iso file.
 You can use it to create a bootable USB drive.
 Save the file to a location of your choice.

+# Create Bootable USB Drive
+## Create Bootable USB Drive on Linux

+You’ll need to install a third-party utility called balenaEtcher to create a USB bootable drive.

+Download the balenaEtcher utility.
+Scroll down to the download section and click the link to download the latest version of balenaEtcher.

+Run the file once downloaded.And Extract and use it.

+ The balenaEtcher utility launches.
+Plug in the USB drive – you should see the drive pop up in the device field.

 ![ubuntu-2](https://github.com/selvaraj-kuppusamy/ubuntu-installation/blob/main/assets/ubuntu-2.png)